rbardaji/fastapi-example/README.md

 ```

 Otherwise, the path for /users/{user_id} would also match for /users/me, thinking that it’s receiving the parameter user_id with a value of "me".

+## Request Body: Receiving JSON Data

+When you need to send data from a client to your API, you send it as a request body.

+A **request body** is data sent by the client to your API.
+A **response body** is the data your API sends to the client.
+Your API almost always has to send a response body.
+But clients don’t necessarily need to send request bodies all the time.

+> ***NOTE:*** To send data, you should use POST (the most common approach), PUT, DELETE, or PATCH.
+Sending a body with a GET request has undefined behavior in the specifications.
+Nevertheless, using a GET request is supported by FastAPI, though only for very complex or extreme use cases.
+As it is discouraged, the interactive documentation with Swagger UI won’t show the documentation for the body when using GET, and proxies in the middle might not support it.

+To declare a request body, you use pydantic models, with all their power and benefits.
+You’ll learn more about them below.